rajindermavi/NHANES/README.md

 Data is collected over several steps in the NHANES/nhanes folder.

-* GetData: Collect raw data sets from the NHANES site and join them into a single relational table.
+* GetData.ipynb: Collect raw data sets from the NHANES site and join them into a single relational table.

-* PreProcessData: Recode data into format useful for analysis and prediction.
+* PreProcessData.ipynb: Recode data into format useful for analysis and prediction.

-* WrangleData: Examine missing data.
+* WrangleData.ipynb: Examine missing data.
 Drop records with excessive missing data.
 Split training/validation/test sets.
 Impute data using training set.

 ## EDA

-In the EDA notebook, the hypertension target variable is created.
+* EDA.ipynb: In the EDA notebook, the hypertension target variable is created.
 The dataset is now ready for predictive analysis.

+## Predictive Analysis

+* HypertensiveML.ipynb: Several predictive models are constructed to predict hypertension from feature data.
+Note that all feature data can readily be obtained from a patient from a simple questionaire.